iPeer Instructor Guide

 1. Log in to iPeer, and click Courses in the top navigation.

-3. Within the "Groups" box, click List Groups.
+3. Within the "Groups" box, click Add Group.

-5. Give the group a number and name, then assign students by clicking the student name and Assign to place them in the group.
+4. Give the group a number and name, then assign students by clicking a student name and selecting Assign to place the student in the group.

 Tips

-• If students are assigned to multiple groups in your Canvas course, setting up groups in iPeer will be easier.
+• If students are assigned to multiple groups in your Canvas course, set up the groups in iPeer instead of relying on Canvas.
 It can be difficult to import the correct groups from Canvas when working with multiple groups there.

 Make your own criteria for iPeer evaluations

-Once you have set up your course and groups, you need to decide how to set up the evaluation criteria.
-Evaluations can either use new criteria that you make yourself or use existing criteria from another instructor or course.
-Please note that the new criteria is fully customizable by you, but existing criteria cannot be changed.
+Once you have set up your iPeer course and student groups, you will need to decide how to set up the evaluation criteria for your iPeer evaluation events.
+You can set up evaluation criteria either by creating your own or by using existing criteria from another instructor or course.
+Please note that you can customize new criteria, but existing criteria cannot be changed.

-If you would like to create new criteria yourself, follow the steps below.
-If you will use existing criteria, you can move to the next section on creating the evaluation.
+If you would like to create new criteria, follow the steps below.
+If you will be using existing criteria, you can move to the next accordion section on creating the iPeer evaluation.

 1. Log in to iPeer, and click Evaluation in the top navigation.

-2. Decide on the type of evaluation that you want to use:
+2. Decide on the type of iPeer evaluation that you want to use.

 3. For a simple evaluation: